Wurst-Imperium/WurstClient.net/_posts/2016-01-22-Wurst-2-13-Navigator.md

 description: "It's finally here: Wurst 2.13 with Navigator!
 To learn more about Navigator and what's so awesome about it, please take a look at the \"Meet Navigator\" page."
 category: Wurst-update
 Wurst-version: v2.13
+video-id: XRV9iM_33EM
 images:
   - link: https://cloud.githubusercontent.com/assets/10100202/12520428/ca43ff96-c144-11e5-8fcd-9fb165e17c97.jpg
 ---
 It's finally here: Wurst 2.13 with Navigator!
-I couldn't get the update video done in time, so that will be added later (probably tomorrow).

 To learn more about Navigator and what's so awesome about it, please take a look at the ["Meet Navigator" page](/navigator).
 Other than that, here's the changelog for this update, and it's pretty long this time: